• Skip to main content

 lady banks rose

 The first time I was introduced to Lady Banks was in Italy.
-We visited a museum and outside in the gardens was a beautiful shed that was covered with a yellow Lady Banks.
+We visited a museum, and outside the gardens was a beautiful shed covered with a yellow Lady Banks.

 I was mesmerized.

 And somewhere buried among our photobooks is a picture of this gorgeous rose.
-Too funny I remember this rose and not the name of the museum!
+Too funny, I remember this rose and not the museum’s name!

 lady banks rose